 What is Capicu?

 It is a place where Latin American cuisine and sports combine vibrantly.
-In the restaurant, you can enjoy traditional dishes such as mojo chicken, empanadas, and tropical drinks while watching major sporting events on the screens.
+In the restaurant, you can enjoy traditional dishes such as mojo chicken and empanadas, along with tropical drinks, while watching major sporting events on the screens.
 A cozy atmosphere, live music, and themed evenings make the institution attractive for those who love delicious food and outdoor activities.
 The friendly staff adds warmth and coziness, creating a real spirit of Latin American hospitality.

 2021 – today